How to Reduce Nurse Burnout in Post-Acute Care

 What It Means For Our Nurses

-The chaos of the coronavirus has shed light on the challenge facing nurses in prioritizing their own wellness in the midst of limited resources, brutal hours, and endless demands on their time.
-So, with the ripple effects of the coronavirus likely to be felt across the industry for years to come, what can be done to support – and retain – your staff?
+The chaos of the coronavirus shed light on the challenge facing nurses in prioritizing their own wellness in the midst of limited resources, brutal hours, and endless demands on their time.
+So, with the ripple effects of the coronavirus still being felt across the industry, what can be done to support – and retain – your staff?

 The #1 Mistake Made by Hospice Agencies

 Between patient satisfaction, family involvement, proper medical care, and medical records management, hospice leaders seem to constantly have their hands full.
 And now, another issue has begun to plague agencies across the country: burnout.
 If hospice organizations hope to retain staff and remain committed to providing quality care, they should avoid this one mistake.

 - Studies Say You Should Improve Your Patients’ Aftercare Experience